Ingredients for American Baking in Paris

-Although we can’t expect things to be like ‘back home’, many of us do miss certain things and for us bakers, it’s often a challenge to adapt to new ingredients or ones that behave differently than what we’re used to.
+Although we can’t expect things to be like ‘back home’, many of us do miss certain things that we are used to in American recipes.
+While French has wonderful ingredients, for bakers, it can be a challenge to adapt to new ingredients or ones that behave differently than what we’re used to.
 Here’s a list of commonly used baking ingredients and where you can find them, or what you can use in their place.
+Happy baking!

 Buttermilk, Heavy Cream, and Sour Cream

 Many grocery stores and cheese shops sell lait ribot, fermented milk from Brittany.
 Arabic markets also sell fermented milk (lait fermenté) as well.
 In many recipes you can substitute plain whole milk yogurt or you can milk 1 tablespoon of white or cider vinegar, or lemon juice, with 1 cup (250 ml) of whole milk and let it stand ten minutes.

 For sour cream, full-fat (20%) fromage blanc is the closest substitute for baking.
 Crème fraîche, which is usually at least 30% fat, can be used as well, but is richer.
 I also use Bridélice, a low-fat dairy product (called crème légère, or “light cream”), whose 15% fat content is similar to American-style sour cream.

 (A reader mentioned that smetana, a type of sour cream, is available in Eastern European shops.)